Introduction to Bitcoin

 Bitcoin is a collection of computers, all running bitcoin’s code and store its blockchain.
 All the computers that run the blockchain have the same list of blocks and transactions.
 Balances of tokens are kept using public keys and private keys.

 These are strings of numbers and letters linked through the mathematical encryption algorithm used to create them.
 The public key is the address that is published; users can send bitcoins to this address.
 The private key should be kept confidential and is used only to authorize transactions.

 1. Bitcoin Is Decentralized

-One of its main objectives was to ensure that the network was independent of any central authority.
+If you've been reading up on Bitcoin in order to get a full introduction you've probably heard the word "Dencentralized" being mentioned a lot.
+One of Bitcoins main objectives was to ensure that the network was independent of any central authority.
 The network is designed so that an individual, a business, and machines involved in transaction verifications and mining become part of a vast decentralized network.
 Another advantage of a decentralized network is that if any part of the network goes down, the network is still functional, and transactions can still be conducted.